Ricette di Sicilia

 - 1

-Begin by making the dough: pile the semolina into a well and sprinkle in the sugar, yeast and a splash of lukewarm water.
+Begin by making the dough: mound the flour on your work surface, create a well in the centre, then add the sugar, yeast, and a splash of lukewarm water.

 - 2

-Start mixing, then add the salt and a drizzle of olive oil.
-Knead until you have a smooth, elastic dough.
+Start mixing, then incorporate the salt and olive oil, kneading until you have a smooth, elastic dough.

 - 3

-Cover with a clean cloth and let it prove in a warm spot for about an hour.
+Cover with a clean cloth and leave to rise in a warm spot for about an hour.

 - 4

-Meanwhile, wash the wild chard thoroughly and cook it covered in a pan without adding water for 20 minutes.
+Meanwhile, wash and trim the wild chard, then cook it covered in a pan without adding water for 20 minutes.

 - 5

-Drain the chard and leave it to cool, then squeeze out any excess moisture carefully.
+Drain the greens, let them cool, then squeeze out any excess moisture.

 - 6